hazelweakly/hazelweakly.me/src/blog/the-power-of-being-new--a-proven-recipe-for-high-impact.md

 - Are there repetitive tasks that could be automated?
 - Are there manual processes that could benefit from streamlining?
 - Are there missing steps in the documentation?
-- Are there people that have to coordinate efforts when those efforts could be centralized?
+- Are there people that have to coordinate efforts when those efforts could be centralised?
 - Is information scattered everywhere, out of date, wrong, or all of the above?

 Here's the important magic that makes this work: